kimjammer/Scouting/README.md

 This program runs a server and website to scout matches and teams in the FIRST Robotics Competition.

+**Below information is not needed to use the software, but it should greatly help in understanding and adapting the software for new games or teams.**

 ## Tech Stack

 ### Frontend